paragoner1/crisis-companion/HACKATHON_SUBMISSION.md

 **Technical Innovation**: Built in Rust for high performance and memory safety, Crisis Companion integrates Vosk for offline speech recognition, SQLite for local emergency instruction storage, Bluetooth Low Energy for multi-device coordination, and Solana blockchain for tamper-proof emergency data storage.
 The app works entirely offline, ensuring functionality in remote locations.

-**Market Opportunity**: With a target of 15,000 users by 2027, Crisis Companion represents a $1.26 million annual revenue opportunity through a freemium model ($5-10/month) and enterprise licensing ($50,000/year for hospitals and resorts).
+**Market Opportunity**: With a target of 80,000+ users by 2026, Solana SOS represents a $5.2 million annual revenue opportunity through device licensing ($3-5/device), premium subscriptions ($10-15/month), and enterprise contracts ($100K-500K/year for hospitals, 911 centers, and government).
 The global emergency services market is valued at $236 billion, providing significant growth potential.

 **Competitive Advantage**: No existing solution combines offline voice recognition, multi-device coordination, and blockchain security.
 Crisis Companion is the first voice-activated emergency response app designed specifically for mobile devices with comprehensive emergency instruction databases.